jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 title: Need for speed on the web
 ---

 This is not a post about a web-version of the popular racing game title '[Need for speed](https://en.wikipedia.org/wiki/Need_for_Speed)' by EA.
 I love that game and I have wasted too many hours racing through dark cities and endless highways, followed by a squadron of police cars.
-This article is about something else: The speed of the internet and specifically **the speed at which websites load**.
+This article is about something else: The speed of the internet and specifically **the speed at which your website loads**.
 Equally exciting, but far more important, as speed is a big factor in the success of your website.
 Allow me to explain why.

 ## Impatient visitors